MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 >```objectivec
 > @property (nonatomic) CGSize mapSize
 >```

 ### Pitch

-The pitch in degrees where -90 is looking straight down and 0 is looking towards the horizon.
-Valid values are between -10 and -90.
+The pitch of the camera in degrees, where 0 is looking straight down (minimum) and 90 is looking towards the horizon (maximum).
+Values outside of this range will throw an exception.
+Note that pitch may be limited in some views.

 **Android**